 - Cross section view.
-Cross section view shows mainly how the deck is attached to the house, how the beams is attached to the post, how the joists are attached to the beam and how the posts are attached to the footings.
+Cross section view shows mainly how the deck is attached to the house, how the beams are attached to the post, how the joists are attached to the beam and how the posts are attached to the footings.

 - Standard Drawings.
-Standard drawings can include pre-made details drawings that are relevant to your project such as railing details, railing post attachment details etc.
+Standard drawings can include pre-made details’ drawings that are relevant to your project, such as railing details, railing post attachment details etc.